mdahewlett/aiqa4/README.md

 - missed imports on add tailwind to vite.config, fast was skipping to shadCN install guide, already covers tailwindcss
 - first push to git miss because forgot to commit
+- BE response needs to be JSON, not string
+- struggled with writing FE fetch, some struggle with handlekeydown, setting functions in components